600 free credits after installing the plugin on your WordPress site. No credit card required.

 Predictable usage model

-Prepaid minutes make spending easier to understand than a pile of raw provider metrics and hidden operational overhead.
+Prepaid credits make spending easier to understand than a pile of raw provider metrics and hidden operational overhead.

 Built for WordPress teams